sol-ochs/gotham/README.md

 # Gotham

-Track your NYC parking tickets and get notified when new ones appear.
+Gotham is a native Android app (Kotlin) that tracks NYC parking tickets via the NYC Open Data API.
+Users can register up to 5 vehicles and receive daily notifications when new tickets appear.

 ## Features